Yipara logoYipara

 Acne on Lips, Muzzle, Face & Body

-While most dog acne is on the chin, lesions can appear in several other locations.
+While most dog acne is on the chin, spots can appear in several other locations.
 Lip acne: small red bumps along the lip margin, often an extension of chin acne.
 Muzzle acne: pimples across the short-haired upper snout, common in Bulldogs and Boxers from contact with furniture or toys.
 Acne on the face or head: less common, often linked to allergies rather than contact — may extend to the area around the eyes in severe cases.
-Acne on the back or body: rare and suggests an underlying cause — check for flea allergies, food allergies, or bacterial folliculitis from a dirty collar, harness, or bedding.
+Acne on the back or body: rare and suggests an underlying cause — check for flea allergies, food allergies, or bacterial skin infection from a dirty collar, harness, or bedding.
 Acne on the belly: sometimes seen in intact male dogs due to hormones or in any dog lying on rough surfaces.
 Location helps narrow down the trigger — acne on one spot from a contact source vs acne spread across the body from an internal cause.

 Dog Acne vs Mange vs Skin Infection (How to Tell)